-We work within the guidelines of promoting British Values in schools and these values are taught discretely through the PSHE curriculum, through assembly and links are made throughout the curriculum delivery and through themed days (e.g. anti-bullying and digital-safety days).
+We work within the guidelines of promoting British Values in schools and these values are taught discretely through the PSHE curriculum, through assembly and links are made throughout the curriculum delivery and through themed days (e.g. anti-bullying and online safety days).

 Our School Values are implemented through all we do in school.
-They are embedded into our daily lives and learning.
-The school values were reviewed by our staff and pupils in 2019.
-They are communicated to our school community through our weekly whole school assembly, the school newsletter and school website.
-We encourage pupils to share with us the times they see others or they themselves have displayed one of our school values.
-These examples are celebrated in our Friday Celebration Assembly.
-Our values are displayed throughout the school.
+They are embedded into our daily lives and learning and are communicated to our school community through our weekly whole school assemblies, the school newsletter and school website.